Contact Fire Information: 907-347-2637 – Hours: 9 a.m. – 10 p.m.

 Date of Detection: June 22, 2015 at 2:54 PM

-Current Size: 15,601 acres (size decreased with more accurate mapping)
+Current Size: 16,939 acres (size may increase or decreased with more accurate mapping)

 Location: 30 miles North West of Fairbanks along the Elliot Highway